By the time we start listing November gardening jobs, we are in the thick of autumn and there are lots of things to keep an eye on.

 - Pinch out any over-long shoots to keep the plants compact through winter and promote bushier growth with more flowers next spring.
 Then water your new plants and keep them in a light, frost-free place through winter.

 I took some pelargonium cuttings and they have developed strong root systems and grown well and will see out the winter in their own pots.
 They are now growing in containers of John Innes No 1 which is formulated to suit young plants and will ensure they don’t put on too much growth this winter, which can exhaust their energy supplies.

-The new plants will need no food and only minimal watering to stop them wilting through winter, and I will restart a regular design regime when they grow again next spring, before they are hardened off and planted out.
+The new plants will need no food and only minimal watering to stop them from wilting through winter.
+In spring, they can be hardened off and planted out.

-Top tip: Tender leaves of young plants are vulnerable to attack by sap-sucking pests such as aphids so check them regularly and remove any unwanted visitors immediately.
-There are lots of tips on how to get rid of aphids in our guide, too.
+Top tip: Tender leaves of young plants are vulnerable to attack by sap-sucking pests such as aphids, so check them regularly and remove any unwanted visitors immediately.

 It isn’t just your garden plants that need different care in winter, the best indoor plants also react differently to the change in light levels and temperature.